gazebosim/docs/garden/GUI_tutorial.md

 ![shape insertion](img/shape_insertion.png)

 The plugins button lists all the available plugins.
-You can scroll down this list to see all the plugins that are available for your version of Ignition.
+You can scroll down this list to see all the plugins that are available for your version of Gazebo.
 When you select one, its interface will appear in the right panel.

 ### The Right Panel